Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

-Researchers may believe that the inductive bias imposed with the directionality of time is helpful in identifying the causal effect and correctly specifying a causal model.
-Indeed, the fact that time cannot flow backwards does constrain the possible directions of our arrows in our c-DAG, and therefore reduces the complexity of a time series model.
-However, in spite of the fact that a time series model may be the only way to answer a certain causal question, time series models may be far more complex than cross-sectional models, owing to the introduction of the additional time dimension.
-Therefore, certain causal questions may only be answerable by considering time, but the causal effect of interest may be considerably harder to identify as a result.
+The constraint associated with the uni-directionality of time may be helpful in identifying the causal effect and correctly specifying a causal model.
+Indeed, time may represent a critical component of the data generating process.
+However, researchers must be aware of the additional analytical challenges associated with deriving estimates of causal effects for time-varying phenomena in order to properly take advantage of the benefits that longitudinal data can afford.

 Figure \ref{fig:time} depicts a simple scenario with two variables, $\mathbf{x}$ and $\mathbf{y}$, and a hidden confounder $\mathbf{z}$.
 Each variable influences its own future as well as the future of the other variable.
 In the presence of the unobserved confounder the causal effect between $\mathbf{x}$ and $\mathbf{y}$ (however this might be defined) is \textit{unidentifiable}.
-The complexity of this graph could grow further still if we include causal arrows between $\mathbf{x}$ and $\mathbf{y}$ (and potentially $\mathbf{z}$) for the same time point (i.e., $\mathbf{x}$ and time one influences $\mathbf{y}$ at time one), or if we add any additional (un)observed variables.
-In spite of the restriction that the arrows cannot flow backwards, this structure therefore has the potential to be immensely troublesome from the point of view of identifiability.
-Indeed, the use of causal inference with time series phenomena is a very current and ongoing research topic in the fields of causal inference and machine learning \citep{Peters2017, Krishnan2016, Lohmann2012}.
-Interested readers are pointed to an accessible introduction of the topic, and its use in psychology, by \citet{Gische2020}.
+That is, it cannot be derived or estimated from observational quantities.
+The complexity of this graph could grow further still if we include causal arrows between $\mathbf{x}$ and $\mathbf{y}$ (and potentially $\mathbf{z}$) for the same time point (\textit{i.e.}, $\mathbf{x}$ and time one influences $\mathbf{y}$ at time one), or if we add any additional (un)observed variables.
+Therefore, causal effects may be considerably difficult to identify in longitudinal data as a result of (1) difficulties avoiding the influence of confounders, and (2) difficulties distinguishing between intra- and inter-timepoint dependencies.
+The first point derives from the fact that conditions may change during the data collection window, and these changes manifest as unobserved variables that confound the quantities of interest.
+The second depends somewhat on the degree of temporal aggregation (\textit{i.e.}, are data being collected every hour, every minute, every second, or every millisecond?).